 We would say that one way to define performance management is to enable our people to P.E.R.F.O.R.M.
 We can do this by:

 The Apex P.E.R.F.O.R.M. model, was developed to help managers to become more effective at performance management.
-The process is outlined in our article: how to motivate employees to perform.
 The model works well beside the stages common to any performance management cycle: review; plan; develop; and perform.

 The P.E.R.F.O.R.M. model highlights the principals of the performance management process, ensuring that emphasis is placed on performance, rather than on process.
 That’s how we would define performance management.